 - 9.1.
 Include research in the NHS organisation's communications and engagement plans to demonstrate the value and importance of research, celebrating successes and raising the profile amongst staff and the public. - 9.2.
-Adopt the national approach to communications and engagement for research in Wales to ensure there is clear and consistent messaging. - 9.3.
+Adopt the national approach to communications and engagement for research in Wales to ensure there is clear and consistent messaging.

+- 9.3.
 Have active representation at the Health and Care Research Wales Communications Alliance. - 9.4.
-Develop plans to raise awareness of the importance of research among local communities, collaborating with researchers and ensuring engagement with underrepresented groups. - 9.5.
+Develop plans to raise awareness of the importance of research among local diverse communities, collaborating with researchers and ensuring proactive engagement with underrepresented groups, including working in partnership with third sector organisations and their local communities. - 9.5.
+Include research in the NHS organisation's equality, diversity and inclusion plans with a strong commitment to active engagement with specific groups to address health inequalities through research. - 9.6.
 Adopt national research campaigns and link local research with national Health and Care Research Wales research to maximise impact.